vertica/spark-connector/README.md

 - Maps are only supported in external tables, but can model an internal Map as an `Array[Row(key, value)]`.
 Refer to the Vertica documentation [here](https://www.vertica.com/docs/latest/HTML/Content/Authoring/SQLReferenceManual/DataTypes/MAP.htm).
 - Arrays and Sets do not support Long types

-For Map type, refer to  for more details.

 ### Array
-There are two types of arrays supported by Vertica, native and nested arrays (non-native arrays).
+There are two types of arrays supported by Vertica, native and complex arrays.
 More details [here](https://www.vertica.com/docs/latest/HTML/Content/Authoring/SQLReferenceManual/DataTypes/ARRAY.htm):
-- On save operations, native and non-native arrays are supported.
+- On Dataframe save() to Vertica, native and non-native arrays are supported.
-- On load operations, on native arrays are supported for now.
+- On DataFrame load() from Vertica, only native arrays are supported for now.

 ### Set
 Not yet supported.